vikingnope/code-sprint/README.md

 ### S2 Natural-Language Assistant

-- [ ] S2.1 Use a chatbot (or any other natural-language interface) for user interaction, allowing the user to ask questions about their spending patterns and data.
+- [x] S2.1 Use a chatbot (or any other natural-language interface) for user interaction, allowing the user to ask questions about their spending patterns and data.
+(TODO: Reduce file lines if possible)

 ### C1 Browser Extension